About Us

 2010

-Purchase Power Agreement with Duke Energy approved.
+Central’s purchase power agreement with Duke Energy is approved.

 1989